RJAIN-27/SlackBot-CSC510/Design.md

   [s6] Bot displays Questions and their answers matching with User's Question and asks User to post Question if he didn't find the              answers helpful.
   [s7] User selects Post.
   [s8] Bot asks User to enter the Question by providing all the context.
-  [s9] Bot posts the Question in the repository.
+  [s9] Bot posts the Question in the database.
 4 Alternate Flow:
   [E1] User finds the answers helpful.
 ```